SciRuby/daru-view/README.md

 ```

-- User can try examples, that is added in spec/dummy_sinatra.
+- User can try examples, that is added in [Demo web applicatioons (Rails, Sinatra, Nanoc)](https://github.com/Shekharrajak/demo_daru-view).
 To setup the rails app, run following commands :

 ```
 bundle install